Runner 250 Advance racing quadcopter review

 As shown in the image above, thanks to the OSD module, there is much useful flight information displayed on the FPV monitor.

-Unfortunately, I succeeded to test it only indoors and on short flights as it is very noisy because of the very powerful brushless motors.
+Unfortunately, I succeeded in testing it only indoors and on short flights as it is very noisy because of the very powerful brushless motors.
 Moreover, I’m still searching for my son’s LEGO pieces that were spread all over my living room by the powerful wind that the 6″ propellers generated.
-I promise that as soon as the weather will allow me I’ll make some test flights in nature and post them here.
+I promise that as soon as the weather allows me I’ll make some test flights in nature and post them here.
 I’m very curious and anxious to experience the speed this quadcopter can reach and check how it reacts to my control maneuvers.
 Meanwhile, I will try to upload the latest firmware (V1.2).Runner 250 Advance Review - Maiden flight

-This product was offered by HobbyWOW for an honest review, thanks again for their professional attitude.
-For those who are interested to buy it, during the upcoming Black Friday will be listed with an additional 8% discount.
+HobbyWOW offered this product for an honest review; thanks again for their professional attitude.
+For those who are interested in buying it, the upcoming Black Friday will be listed with an additional 8% discount.

 Runner 250 Advance – Unboxing and quick test video